-- Remember that much of business forecasting activity involves reviewing your existing forecasts in the light of the latest information, rather than generating a completely new forecast.
+- Remember that a majority of business forecasting activity involves reviewing your existing forecasts in the light of the latest information, rather than generating completely new forecasts.
 Another month of history is unlikely to help a statistical algorithm improve the current forecast, whereas applying human judgement to the latest information about the marketplace, buyers, stocks in the trade, promotions, competitor activity etc. really can improve accuracy.
 Use a tool like Prophecy™ to help forecasters flex their forecasts in the light of these ever-changing factors.

 Further considerations - the 'soft' benefits

 Do not overlook the 'soft' benefits of making human forecasting the core of your forecasting process:

 - Individuals become responsible for turning their forecasts into reality.

 - The discipline of forecasting helps forecasters really understand the dynamics of their markets.